vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ### Out of scope

-* Profiling data, but as the trace-agent only proxifies profiling data, the same behaviour can be implemented rather quickly in Vector.
+* Profiling data, but as the trace-agent only proxies profiling data, the same behaviour can be implemented rather quickly in Vector.
 * Debugger logs can be already diverted to Vector (untested but it should work as Vector supports datadog logs and there is an config option to explicitly configure the debugger log destination)